WebReflection/heresy/README.md

 ### Local components in a nutshell

-While `define(...)` will use the global registry to define the specific declarative name, so that it's still a good practice to somehow namespace it (i.e. `FWDatePicker`, `StencilForm`, ...etc), it is possible to define local components through the usage of `includes`, also aliased as `contains`.
+While `define(...)` will use the global registry to define the specific declarative name, making it a good practice to namespace it (i.e. `FWDatePicker`, `StencilForm` etc.), it is possible to define local components through the usage of `includes`, also aliased as `contains`.

-Such list will still pass through the registry, so that local components are still fully valid custom elements, but these won't ever possibly name-clash with anything else, so that it's easier to split complex components in various sub-modules, and define globally only their main container.
+Such a list will still pass through the registry, so that local components are fully valid custom elements that never name-clash with anything else, so that it's easier to split complex components into various sub-modules and only define their main container globally.

 The following example has been rewritten with extra details and is [live on codepen](https://codepen.io/WebReflection/pen/argjeV?editors=0010).